 Reduce the disparity between worker and executive pay.

 Reduce the rate of stock buybacks and dividends, redirecting profits towards more productive allocations.

-Reduce information asymmetries between employers and employees, improving efficiency and productivity, strengthening trust, and inducing a more adaptive and competitive firm.
+Reduce information asymmetries between employers and employees, which would improve efficiency and productivity, strengthen trust, and create more adaptive and competitive firms.

 Raise job satisfaction and improve working conditions.